Beating the Winter Blues

 Herbs Herbs Herbs!

 I’m not big on dousing myself with herbs from a fear based place, but I will consciously use them according to what I need for the season, any current symptoms, and according to my stress levels.
 Working preventatively is always preferred.
-I’ve been feeling great this winter and I can attest this to taking Stress Ease, Immune Support, and Chyavanprash.
+I’ve been feeling great this winter and I can attest this to taking Stress Ease, Immune Strong, and Chyavanprash.
 Of course, you must find what works for you and if you’re unsure, consult with an Ayurvedic practitioner you trust.

 Self-Care as Soul Care